 Place the two bowls side by side on a tray or placemat.
 Fill one bowl with the material.
 Show your child — slowly, without talking too much — how to scoop from one bowl and transfer to the other.
 Then hand them the spoon and let them try.

 There will be spills.
 That’s fine.
 Part of the activity is learning to clean up afterward (give them a small brush or cloth).
+If your child is ready for more purposeful water work, the next step is our Montessori water activities guide.

 What it develops:

 Fine motor control, hand-eye coordination, concentration, independence.
 This is also an early practical life skill — they’re learning the movements they’ll use when eating independently.
+For more hand-strength ideas, see our fine motor activities for toddlers guide.

 Tips: